-In accordance with their responsibilities, the Directors have reviewed the cash and other resources at the disposal of the business, together with budgets for the year to September 2023 and forecasts through to September 2024.
+In accordance with their responsibilities, the Directors have reviewed the cash and other resources at the disposal of the business, together with budgets for the year to September 2024 and forecasts through to September 2025.

 The financial statements have been prepared on a going concern basis.
-The Directors have prepared projections of cash flows to the end of September 2024.
+The Directors have prepared projections of cash flows to the end of September 2025.
 These projections have been prepared using assumptions that the Directors consider appropriate to the Company's current financial position with regards to future revenues and costs.
-The Company has considered economic and political factors including the impact of Covid-19 and the ongoing conflict in Ukraine and its resulting impact on inflation.
+The Company has considered economic and political factors including the impact of the pandemic, the ongoing war in Ukraine and current high rates of inflation.

-The forecast to the end of September 2024 shows a positive cash balance throughout the forecast period and adequate headroom to cover any reasonable downside risk in the forecast.
+The forecast to the end of September 2025 shows a positive cash balance throughout the forecast period and adequate headroom to cover any reasonable downside risk in the forecast.
 Furthermore, the Company has access to additional funding from the Maximus UK Group Credit facility of £10m in place with HSBC.
-The Directors have a reasonable expectation that the Company has adequate resources to continue its operational existence until 30 September 2024.
+The Directors have a reasonable expectation that the Company has adequate resources to continue its operational existence until 30 September 2025.